sriniraghunathan/tSZ_cluster_forecasts/README.md

-# tSZ_cluster_forecasts
+# tSZ cluster forecasts for future CMB surveys
-(A) Thermal SZ selected cluster catalogue forecasts for CMB-S4 and CMB-HD.
-(B) Astrophysical and cosmological constraints with tSZ selected clusters.
+ * Thermal SZ selected cluster catalogue forecasts for CMB-S4 and CMB-HD.
+ * Astrophysical and cosmological constraints with tSZ selected clusters.